massixone/mma8451/README.md

 * On our RPi screen, open a terminal window
 * Run the Raspberry Pi configuration tool ```raspi-config``` to apply some basic RPi configuration, at least those mentioned below are recommended (for more information, please consult: https://www.raspberrypi.org/documentation/configuration/raspi-config.md)

-** Expand Filesystem : to Ensures that all of the SD card storage is available to the OS ** Change User Password : to change password for the default user (pi) ** Advanced Options => A6 I2C : to enable/Disable automatic loading of I2C kernel module
+    1. Expand Filesystem : to Ensures that all of the SD card storage is available to the OS
+    2. Change User Password : to change password for the default user (pi)
+    3. Advanced Options => A6 I2C : to enable automatic loading of I2C kernel module
+    4. Advanced Options => A4 SSH : to enable remote command line access to your Pi using SSH
     '''
-    # sudo raspi-config    # Run raspi-config
+    sudo raspi-config    # Run raspi-config
-    # sudo reboot          # after raspi-config terminates, reboot your RPi to allow changes to take effect
+    sudo reboot          # after raspi-config terminates, reboot your RPi to allow changes to take effect
     '''

 * Run ```rpi-update``` to update your RPi firmware and reboot to allow all changes to take effect.
     ```
-    # sudo rpi-update
+    sudo rpi-update
-    # sudo reboot
+    sudo reboot
     ```

 * Update all packages and eventually newer kernel version (more info at: https://www.raspberrypi.org/documentation/raspbian/updating.md)
     ```
-    # sudo apt-get update
+    sudo apt-get update
-    # sudo apt-get upgrade
+    sudo apt-get upgrade
     ```
+    Please note that the above command takes some time to complete, since it access the internet to download and install ann the needed software.

 * Install the following packages via shell command and reboot you RPi
     ```
-    # sudo apt-get install python-smbus
+    sudo apt-get install python-smbus
-    # sudo apt-get install i2c-tools
+    sudo apt-get install i2c-tools
-    # sudo reboot
+    sudo reboot
     ```

-* Update your RPi firmware (more information can be found at:
+* Update your RPi firmware (useful information can be found at: https://www.raspberrypi.org/forums/viewtopic.php?t=58963)
+    ```
+    sudo rpi-update
+    ```
+    Please note that the above command takes some time to complete, since it access the internet to download and install ann the needed software.